Freedom issue #2548

 [unarchiver] Might be non‐free software

 It looks like The Unarchiver is now non‐free software.
 At least Wikipedia says so.

-Updated by Anonymous 8 months ago
+Updated by Anonymous about 1 year ago

 As I do not see the source from which the package is compiled.
 And since that source carries an

 So either that EULA applies to only that binaries available at the referrenced site.